 2. Healthy teeth improve life expectancy

 Both young and older adults have good chances of living longer with good oral health.
 When your health is free from most of the diseases outlined in No1, research shows that the rate of life expectancy is increased.
 But, when some or almost all teeth have been lost due to inadequate oral hygiene, the aftereffect is a higher rate of premature death.
 Although dental implants help with these replacements, when the same routine is followed, it won’t be long before all the teeth need replacement.
+If you require dental care, you can rid sensitive gums or get Dental implants in tamarac.

 3. Good oral health helps the cardiovascular system